ADACS-Australia/ADACS-SS18A-RSmith-python/docs/install.rst

     $ make init
     $ make install

-.. note:: This package and all needed dependancies will be installed in your current Python environment.
+.. warning:: Make sure that the `make init` line is run first-thing before installing.
+It will ensure that all needed dependancies are present in your current Python environment.
-    Make sure you have this properly configured before doing this.
+    Make sure to re-run this line before re-installing, if you change Python environments.